Adjusted Gross Income (AGI) vs. Modified Adjusted Gross Income (MAGI)

 Once the allowed items are subtracted from your income, you arrive at your AGI.

-Your AGI determines whether or not you qualify for certain tax credits, such as the Earned Income Credit and the Child/Dependent Care Credit.
+Your AGI determines whether or not you qualify for certain tax credits, such as the Earned Income Credit.
 There are also various tax deductions that are dependent on your AGI — including your total itemized deductions, mortgage insurance premiums, and medical deduction allowances.

 Modified Adjusted Gross Income (MAGI)

 Your MAGI differs from your AGI in that it may be higher, with certain adjustments added back.
-(These are the same adjustments that were previously subtracted from your income to arrive at your AGI.)
-For example, the alimony payments that were subtracted from your income for AGI purposes must be added back to calculate your MAGI.
+These adjustments may include items that were previously subtracted from your income to arrive at your AGI (see above section).
+For most taxpayers, their MAGI is equal their AGI before subtracting any deduction for student loan interest.

 • IRA contributions